dytra/react-local-storage/README.md

 # react-storage-helper

-A custom React hook for managing data in `localStorage` easily.
+A custom React hook for managing data from localStorage easily.

 ## Installation